FabioCarosi/FaultDetection_ALFA-Dataset/README.md

 - [Risultati](#risultati)
 - [Conclusioni](#conclusioni)

 # Introduzione

 L’obiettivo del progetto è quello di progettare un classificatore diagnostico dei guasti, basandosi sui dati presenti nel dataset ALFA (scaricabile da [qui](https://kilthub.cmu.edu/articles/dataset/ALFA_A_Dataset_for_UAV_Fault_and_Anomaly_Detection/12707963)).

 Il codice presente nel file `FaultDetection_ALFA_Dataset.ipynb` nasce per essere eseguito in ambiente [Colab](https://colab.research.google.com/) e utilizzando [Google Drive](https://drive.google.com/) per caricare e salvare i file necessari.
 All’interno del file sono presenti i commenti del codice in lingua inglese.
-Oltre al codice è condivisa la cartella `failures` contente i file e le cartelle prodotte dal codice,
+Oltre al codice è condivisa la cartella `failures` contente i file e le cartelle prodotte dal codice.
+Per analisi maggiormente approfondite si rimanda alla relazione del progetto presente nel repository.

 ---

 The goal of the project is to design a fault diagnostic classifier based on the data present in the ALFA dataset (downloadable from [here](https://kilthub.cmu.edu/articles/dataset/ALFA_A_Dataset_for_UAV_Fault_and_Anomaly_Detection/12707963)).

 The code in the file `FaultDetection_ALFA_Dataset.ipynb` is intended to be executed in a [Colab](https://colab.research.google.com/) environment and uses [Google Drive](https://drive.google.com/) to upload and save the necessary files.
 The code comments inside the file are in English.
 In addition to the code, the `failures` folder is shared, which contains the files and folders produced by the code.
+For more in-depth analysis, please refer to the project report in the repository

 # Dataset